99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 - each object has a key: the full path of the file, prefix + object name
 - max size is 5TB, files > 5gb are multi part upload
 - metadata list of key-val per object
+  - name must begin with "x-amz-meta-"
+  - retrieved when retrieving the object
+  - cant filter by metadata
 - tags key-val for security / lifcycle
+  - useful for fine-grained permission
+  - cant filter by tag
+  - good for analytical purpuses
 - version ID (if versioning enabled)

 security: